spring1843/go-dsa/tree/README.md

 A collection of zero or more nodes in which the root, a distinguished node, is connected to all subtrees via a directed edge.
 In the real world, trees are like real trees but upside down.

-Traversing a tree means visiting every node in a tree and performing some work on it.
-Picking the right order in which we visit each node is key in solving a problem efficiently.
+Traversing a tree means exploring every node in a tree and performing some work on it.
+Picking the right order in which nodes are explored is key in efficiently solving a problem.
 The main three ways of traversing a tree are shown in figure-1.

 ```ASCII
 [Figure 1] Tree traversals - Full Binary Search Tree Example